iascchen/SwiftCoreDataSimpleDemo/README.md

 It is WORKED .
 Thanks for joshhinman's contributions.

 PS.
-In Xcode6-beta3, You can generate NSManagedObject in swift, but you should add sentence like `@objc(Member)` manualy.
+After Xcode6-beta3, You can generate NSManagedObject in swift, but you should add sentence like `@objc(Member)` manualy.

 ---

 Author : iascchen(at)gmail(dot)com

-Date : 2014-7-17
+Date : 2014-8-27

 新浪微博 : [@问天鼓](http://www.weibo.com/iascchen)